-This design is not pedestrian friendly, does not allow for pedestrian access, and reduces visibility of the commercial area from the public right-of-way thus creating safety issues and additional signage requirements..
+This design is not pedestrian friendly, does not allow for pedestrian access, and reduces visibility of the commercial area from the public right-ofway thus creating safety issues and additional signage requirements.. ordinance in which consideration is given to signage requirements that fit within the architectural character, proportions, and details of the design.
+The master sign program should indicate location, size, and general design.